 On a late Friday afternoon in October 2008, I was standing stark naked on the side of a DC highway, nearly facing death because of a mental illness I didn’t know I had.

 Thankfully, two couples stopped their cars when they saw me running, naked, in the breakdown lane, and encountered me screaming something about being baptized.
 I literally thought the world was ending.
 Soon I was on a bridge being restrained by police officers.

 The night before had been a Thursday evening like any other.
-I’d gotten home from work, played with my 2-year-old son and 4-month-old baby daughter for a bit and then gotten them ready for bed.
+I’d gotten home from work, played with my two-year-old son and four-month-old baby daughter for a bit and then gotten them ready for bed.
 The next thing I knew, I was in the midst of a postpartum psychotic episode being institutionalized against my will.
 I would eventually spend five days at the Psychiatric Institute of Washington.

 I’ve since been diagnosed with mild bipolar disorder, and I learned from Brooke Shield’s Down Came the Rain that a postpartum psychotic episode can be the first sign of bipolar disorder.
 What a way to find out you are sick and need help.

 Postpartum depression, a form of clinical depression which can affect women after childbirth, affects 15 percent of women.
 The more severe postpartum psychosis affects only one or two women in a thousand, which may not sound like many until you realize that this translates to anywhere from 4,100 to 8,200 women in any given year.

 You’re probably familiar with the horror stories like that of Andrea Yates, who tragically drowned her five young children in 2001.
 But only five percent of women with postpartum psychosis commit suicide, and only four percent commit infanticide.